tanuj-22/TradUrb-Ecom-Platform/readme.md

 So paste your gmail smtp credentials as well as stripe credentials in tradeurb/settings.py

-and install the necessary packages meintioned in requirements.txt
+and install the necessary packages mentioned in requirements.txt